enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

 ---
 **Exercise 1**

-Execute twice *script2* concatenating the two execution in a single command.
+Execute twice *script2* concatenating the two executions in a single command.
 Use the output redirecting on the same file (called *output_twice.txt*) in the append mode. <br>
 What do you see inside output_twice.txt?

 1. Only the output of the second execution.